dur41d/sdmxdotnet/README.md

 ## Examples

-To give an idea of what the framework can accomplish, here is a code sample in C# for inserting an SDMX file into the database.
+To give an idea of what the library can accomplish, here is a code sample in C# for inserting an SDMX file into the database.
 It is important to note that the library ensures that the resulting dataset is 100% valid based on the key family definition.

 ``` C#
 // load the structure definition